cheique-murilo/projeto_controle_financeiro/readme.md

-# 📊 Sistema integrado de controle financeiro, auditoria e automação
-### Python • SQL Server • Power BI • ETL • Auditoria Contábil
+📊 Integrated Financial Control, Audit, and Automation System Python • SQL Server • Power BI • ETL • Accounting Audit

-## 🎯 Visão Geral
+🎯 Overview

-Este projeto implementa um sistema completo de **controle financeiro** e **visualização analítica**, integrando:

-- ✅ Python para ingestão, limpeza e geração de hash e merge para carga incremental e deduplicação
-- ✅ SQL Server como banco de dados
+This project implements a complete financial control and analytical visualization system, integrating:

+✅ Python for ingestion, cleaning, "hash" generation, and MERGE-based incremental loading and deduplication ✅ SQL Server as the central database
+✅ Power BI for financial dashboards and audit validation ✅ A full ETL pipeline that transforms Excel data into a robust, validated, and consistent dataset

+The goal is to provide a scalable and reliable solution for small businesses that need:

+- Centralized financial control
+- Automated audit of financial entries
+- Duplicate detection
-- ✅ Power BI para dashboards financeiros e auditoria
+- Professional dashboards
-- ✅ transformar dados do excel para um ETL robusto com validação e consistência de dados

-O objetivo é fornecer uma solução escalável e confiável para pequenas empresas que precisam de:

-- Controle financeiro centralizado
-- Auditoria automática de lançamentos
-- Detecção de duplicidades
-- Dashboards profissionais
-- Histórico limpo e confiável
-- sair do excel
+- Clean and trustworthy historical data
+- A transition away from Excel into a structured data environment